fudgebucket27/FudgeyFaucetApiMessageProcessor/README.md

 Finally, setup an Azure Service Bus queue with the name "main".

-Deploy as a Continuous WebJob on Azure.
+Deploy this project as a Continuous WebJob on Azure.